SACGF/shariant_docs/docs/site/classification_flags.md

 ![](images/flag_dialog.png)

-From the flag dialog you can view summaries about what flags are currently open, see a list of flags that have been resolved as well as raise new ones.
+From the flag dialog, you can view summaries about what flags are currently open, see a list of flags that have been resolved as well as raise new ones.
-Note that only important flags still show up when closed, e.g. suggestions and internal reviews and a few others.
+Note that only important flags still show up when closed, e.g. suggestions and internal reviews.

-In the provided screenshot we can see we have an open flag asking us to share the classification, a completed internal review, an accepted suggestion and a rejected suggestion, as well as the buttons to create new internal reviews and suggestions.
+In the provided screenshot, we can see that we have an open flag asking us to share the classification, a completed internal review, an accepted suggestion and a rejected suggestion, as well as the buttons to create new internal reviews and suggestions.

 You can visit the details of an open flag, or a closed one by clicking on the icon.